dflex-js/dflex/packages/store/README.md

   - `pK: string` - Parent key, connects nodes in the higher level.
   - `chK: string` - Children Key, connects nodes in the lower level.

-- `rest: any` - another data already entered when register the element.
+- `rest: any` - data already entered when element is registered.

 ## Test